 Focusing on exploration and discovery, this course introduces students to the academic expectations for college-level work and to the intellectual, communication and collaborative skills needed for academic success.
-To see the list of the TSEM Fall 2013 course offerings click the highway sign to the left.
+To see the list of the TSEM Spring 2015 course offerings click the highway sign to the left.

 The National Student Exchange (NSE) Program allows undergraduate students to exchange to member universities in the United States, Canada, Guam, Puerto Rico and the U.S. Virgin Islands.